Klrfl/personal-site/src/content/posts/my-neovim-journey-so-far.md

 You know what I missed? turns out I needed only two small things:

 * I need to install the tsx parser from treesitter
-* and I need to install a prettier plugin for Astro for it to work properly.
+* and I need to install a special Prettier plugin for Astro for it to work properly.

 Yeah, turns out I just didn't bother to read.
 Definitely a lesson learned the hard way there.